microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 There are two ways to build: one-off and continuous build.

-- For one-off, run `npm run build`
+- For one-off building, run `npm run build`
-- For continuous build, run `npm start`
+- For continuous building, run `npm start`

 The bundle output will be located at: